yossadh/yossadh.github.io/_posts/2018-12-10-lab-notebook-part-2.md

   <img src="http://phdcomics.com/comics/archive/phd101212s.gif" height="200px"/>
 </p>
 <p align="center">
-Another thing that we should get into version control...
+Another thing that we should get into version control... <br>Image credit: <a href="http://phdcomics.com/comics/archive.php?comicid=1531">PHDComics</a>
 </p>

 In our case, our notebook *is* the source code.
 Indeed, there are others who have the same idea.
 Googling 'git lab notebook' gives several hits, for example [this one](https://github.com/tlnagy/jekyll-lab-notebook) is centred around the calendar days and lives in GitHub.
 (The version control software that I am familiar with is `git`, so I will mention `git` a lot.)